majal/bible-linker-google-docs/terms.md

 ---
-title: Bible Linker for Google Docs
+title: Bible Linker Terms of Use
 permalink: /terms/
 ---